victor-porcar/delayed-batch-executor/README.md

 * Database optimizer: you would be surprised how well databases optimize queries of n parameters.
 Pick any table of your schema and analyse the execution time and execution plan of 1 query of n parameters versus n queries of 1 parameter.

-* The usage of database connections from the application pool is reduced: there more available connections overall, which means less waiting time for a connection.
+* The usage of database connections from the application pool is reduced: there are more available connections overall, which means less waiting time for a connection.

-In short, it is much more efficient executing 1 query of n parameters than n queries of one parameter.
+In short, it is much more efficient executing 1 query of n parameters than n queries of one parameter, which means more processing capacity.

 ### DelayedBatchExecutor in detail

-It basically works by creating window times where the indivual parameters of the queries are collected in a list, as soon as the window time finishes, the list is passed (via callback)  to a  method that executes one query with  all the parameters in the list and returns a list with the results.
-Each thread receives their corresponding result.
+It basically works by creating  window times (tens of milliseconds is usually enough) where the indivual parameters of the queries are collected in a list.
+As soon as the window time finishes, the list is passed (via callback)  to a  method that executes one query with  all the parameters in the list and it returns a list with the results.
+Each thread receives their corresponding result following one of the three available policies detailed below: blocking , non blocking (Future), non blocking (Reactive).

 A DelayedBatchExecutor is defined by three parameters:

  * WindowTime: defined as java.time.Duration
  * max size: it is the max number of items to be collected in the list
  * batchCallback:
-    - It can be implemented as a lambda expression or method reference: it receives a list of parameters and must return a list of values
+    - It can be implemented as a lambda expression or method reference: it receives a list of parameters and must return a list of result values
     - It is invoked automatically as soon as the WindowTime is finished OR the collection list is full
     - The returned listed must have a correspondence in elements with the parameters list, this means that the value of position 0 of the returned list must be the one corresponding with parameter in position 0 of the param list and so on...)

-  Let's define a DelayedBatchExecutor(*1)  for a window time = 200 milliseconds and a max size = 20 elements
+  Let's define a DelayedBatchExecutor(see footnote 1)  to receive as parameter a Integer and return a String, and having a window time = 200 milliseconds and a max size = 20 elements

   #### Using a Lambda batchCallback
 ```java